soon22/DeepLearningForHumanLanguageProcessingNotes/Lecture 1 Notes/README.md

 * Train LAS together with the trained LM
 * In this way, LM converges faster during training
 * This maybe because the LM is already well-trained
-    * During training, LAS does not need to learn again relationship between words
+    * During training, LAS does not need to learn the relationship between words again
     * This make the training converges faster
 * If you want to change the LM, LAS has to be trained again